 Basic endgame theory

-The endgame is the phase of the game where the life & death status of many groups has been settled, and the board can be divided up into a number of independent or nearly independent regions.
+In the endgame the life and death status of large groups has been settled, and the board can be divided up into a number of independent or nearly independent regions.
 The focus of the game shifts mostly to the borders of territory.

 That doesn't mean that attack and defense are not important anymore, but rather that they are used more for immediate gain than for long term strategic goals.
 The life and death of smaller groups may be unsettled, particularly if they depend upon ko.

-In this article we first give a basic introduction into basic endgame strategy, focusing mainly on the importance of sente and gote.
+In this article we first give a short introduction to basic endgame strategy, focusing mainly on the importance of sente and gote.
 We will then go into more detail on precise evaluation of endgame moves, introducing a new concept of sente and gote in the context of the endgame and their effect on the value of moves.
 We will explain swing values, count, local tally and average gain values, and their application in evaluating endgame moves.

 After reading this page you should have a pretty good grasp of the value of any single move, which makes choosing a good one quite a bit easier.
-If endgame theory does not simplify, one can fall back to basic reading with the aim of optimising the score and imagined scoring at the end of every move sequence.
+If endgame theory does not simplify things for you, one can fall back to basic reading with the aim of optimising the score and imagined scoring at the end of every move sequence.

 |Table of contents|